ckeditor/ckeditor5/docs/installation/integrations/react-multiroot.md

 CKEditor&nbsp;5 consists of {@link installation/getting-started/predefined-builds ready-to-use editor builds} and {@link framework/index CKEditor&nbsp;5 Framework} upon which the builds are based.

 The easiest way to use multi-root CKEditor&nbsp;5 in your React application is by using the {@link installation/getting-started/predefined-builds#multi-root-editor multi-root rich text editor build}.
-Additionally, it is also possible to integrate [CKEditor&nbsp;5 built from source](#integrating-ckeditor-5-built-from-source) into your application.
 You can also use a customized editor built by using [CKEditor&nbsp;5 online builder](https://ckeditor.com/ckeditor-5/online-builder/) in any React application.

 <info-box hint>
-	The support for multi-root editors in React has been provided from version 6.2.0 of this package.
+	The multi-root editors in React is supported since version 6.2.0 of this package.

-	Unlike the default integration, in the multi-root editor, we prepared the integration based on the hooks and new React mechanisms.
+	Unlike the {@link installation/integrations/react default integration}, in the multi-root editor we prepared the integration based on the hooks and new React mechanisms.
 </info-box>

 ## Quick start